Mining Matters engaging youth and adults during a program.

 Mining Matters is a national charitable organization dedicated to educating young people to develop knowledge and awareness of Earth sciences, the minerals industry and their roles in society.
 We provide current information about rocks, minerals, metals, mining and the diverse career opportunities available in the minerals industry.
 Mining Matters offers exceptional educational resources that meet provincial curriculum expectations, created by educators and Earth science experts.

-Mining Matters has reached an estimated 860,000 teachers, students and members of the public since inception in 1994.
+Mining Matters has reached an estimated 860,000 teachers, students and members of the public since its inception in 1994.

 Goals of Mining Matters